niickpradoo/serverest-automation/README.md

 ## Overview

-This project was created as part of the Automation Challenge for AMBEV.
+This project was created as part of the Automation Challenge for Guia Motéis.
 The goal is to develop automated end-to-end (E2E) tests for the specified frontend application and its API using the Cypress framework with JavaScript.

 ## Project Structure